a25patel/Prototype-Zoo/ReadMe.md

 The idea of this lab is to get you comfortable with writing and implementing the basics of OOP in JavaScript.
 We will also review testing in the lab.

-Our **incredible** zoo will consist of two classes - a Zoo class and an Animal class.

 ### Each instance of an Animal should have the following properties and methods:

 * name